singnet/das-poc/flybase2metta/README.md

 FlyBase data is a huge SQL file and a set of TSV, JSON, etc files.
 Before using them to feed a Distributed Atom Space we need to convert them to MeTTa.
 There's a Python script `sql_reader.py` to do this.

-You need to edit the script and change a couple of global variables in its begining.
+You need to edit the script and change a couple of global variables.

 ```
 SQL_FILE = "/tmp/flybase/2023_02/FB2023_02.sql"